xlwings/xlwings/xlwings/pro/README.md

 # xlwings PRO

-(c) 2020-present by Zoomer Analytics
+(c) 2020-present by Zoomer Analytics GmbH

 Note that the code in this directory is licensed under a commercial license and must be used with a valid license key.